Prabhav04/VintageGFX/README.md

-# Retro GFX - Electric 90s Wallpaper Website
+# Vintage GFX - Electric 90s Wallpaper Website

 A nostalgic, 90s-inspired wallpaper showcase website built with Vanilla JavaScript and Vite.
 This project captures the essence of the "Electric 90s" with a retro terminal interface, neon aesthetics, and classic Indian cinema references.